Xu Yi (Western Jin): Service as Jia Nanfeng's nursemaid

 Guo Huai, Jia Chong's wife, suffered a series of child losses due to infant mortality.
 As a result, Xu Yi became Jia Nanfeng's and Jia Wu's nanny.
 She lovingly looked after her two sisters with great care.

 When Jia Nanfeng turned 13, Jia Chong rose to prominence as a close confidant of Emperor Sima Yan, and in c.February 270, Chen Huang, was dispatched to install Jia Nanfeng as the consort of crown prince, Sima Zhong.
 Xu Yi accompanied her to the Eastern Palace as Jia Nanfeng had developed a deep affection for her.
 Under Xu Yi's guidance, Jia Nanfeng did not make decisions without her advisor, did not eat or sleep without her presence, and did not participate in recreational activities or enjoy entertainment without her presence.

 In 282, on July 16, Sima Yan conferred upon Xu Yi the title of "Zhongcai" (中才人), and her son, Xu Lie, was appointed as an official in the military affairs office of the Minister Over the Masses (司徒).

 In 291, on April 24, when the traitor Yang Jun revolted, plunging the state into crisis, Empress Dowager Yang Zhi summoned Jia Nanfeng to her side to plot a conspiracy.
 During this time, the palace was filled with fear and trepidation.
 However, Xu Yi managed to deceive those present with a clever ruse, saving Jia Nanfeng from imminent danger.
 Following the elimination of Yang Jun, her contributions were acknowledged, and she was conferred the title of "Meiren" (美人) for her protection of Empress Jia in the palace coup.
 She was also granted 1,000 rolls of silk and a retinue of 20 attendants.

 Subsequently, she continued to enjoy the trust of the Empress and was entrusted with various responsibilities, receiving generous treatment.
 In 295, her son Xu Lie was appointed as the supervisor of a thousand officials for the Crown Prince.
 However, by c.August of the year 297, her health declined, and she began to receive medical treatment at home.

 The court sent eunuchs to inquire about her condition morning and night, and palace physicians, officials like Cheng Ju, and Liu Xu were dispatched to visit her.
 She received gifts of medicine, food, rare treasures, and more.
 Despite these efforts, Xu Yi died at the age of 78 (by East Asian reckoning) in May 298.
-The Empress deeply mourned her passing and bestowed upon her secret treasures, clothing, five million coins, and 500 rolls of silk.
+The Empress deeply mourned her death and bestowed upon her secret treasures, clothing, five million coins, and 500 rolls of silk.
 A funeral was held for her, and the following year, a tombstone was erected in her honor.